JoshBaldwin101/GPT-4-Vision-Captioner/README.md

 # GPT-4-Vision-Captioner
 GPT-4-Vision-Captioner is an innovative project leveraging the powerful capabilities of the new ChatGPT model, `gpt-4-vision-preview`.
 This tool is designed to analyze a batch of images and produce `.txt` or `.caption` files containing captions.
 These outputs are particularly structured to facilitate generative AI training, making this tool invaluable for developers in the AI field.

-This tool was designed to be used to create training data passed into the [Kohya_ss](https://github.com/bmaltais/kohya_ss) Stable Diffusion model trainer.
+This tool was designed to be used to create training data to be passed into the [Kohya_ss](https://github.com/bmaltais/kohya_ss) Stable Diffusion model trainer.

 ## Features
 - Batch processing of images for efficient caption generation